Churchill war ministry: Background

-The 1935 general election had resulted in a Conservative victory with a substantial majority and Stanley Baldwin became Prime Minister.
+The 1935 general election had resulted in a Conservative victory with a substantial majority and Stanley Baldwin became prime minister.
 In May 1937, Baldwin retired and was succeeded by Neville Chamberlain who continued Baldwin's foreign policy of appeasement in the face of German, Italian and Japanese aggression.
-Having signed the Munich Agreement with Hitler in 1938, Chamberlain became alarmed by the dictator's continuing aggression and, in March 1939, signed the Anglo-Polish military alliance which supposedly guaranteed British support for Poland if attacked.
+Having signed the Munich Agreement with Adolf Hitler in 1938, Chamberlain became alarmed by the dictator's continuing aggression and, in March 1939, signed the Anglo-Polish military alliance which supposedly guaranteed British support for Poland if attacked.
 Chamberlain issued the declaration of war against Germany on 3 September 1939 and formed a war cabinet which included Winston Churchill (out of office since June 1929) as First Lord of the Admiralty.

 Dissatisfaction with Chamberlain's leadership became widespread in the spring of 1940 after Germany successfully invaded Norway.
 In response, the House of Commons held the Norway Debate from 7 to 9 May.
 At the end of the second day, the Labour opposition forced a division which was in effect a motion of no confidence in Chamberlain.
 The government's majority of 213 was reduced to 81, still a victory but nevertheless a shattering blow for Chamberlain.